pascalif/AmbilightParty/README.md

 ### Caterpillars

-A caterpillar is a sequence of pixel colors, repeated all around your TV and with a rotation movement.
+A caterpillar is a sequence of pixel colors, repeated all around your TV and animated with a rotation movement.

-Caterpillars are configured in JSON file `caterpillars.json`.
-The file contains "country" (ie flags), some special events (christmas, halloween, St Patrick, ...) and misc ones ("traffic light, police car, rainbow, ...).
+Caterpillars are configured in JSON file `data/caterpillars.json`.
+The file contains "country" (ie flags), some special events (christmas, halloween, St Patrick, ...) and misc ones ("traffic light, police car, RGB, rainbow, ...).

 If you want to add your own caterpillars in the file, and due to the physical notion of light being additive, take care of duplicating some pixels - or inserting black pixels - to avoid a mix of colors on your wall between two contiguous pixels (see the difference between _rainbow_ and _rainbow2_).

 From CLI, you can :
-- set the name of caterpillar you want to play with `--caterpillar`
+- get the list of available caterpillars with `--list`
-- get the list of caterpillars with `--list`
+- set the name of the caterpillar you want to play with `--caterpillar`
 - set the sense of rotation with `--direction`
 - set the speed of rotation with `--speed` (the greater, the slower - this is the delay between two steps)